Absolute Universe

-The Absolute Universe (AU) is an imprint of American comic books overseen by writer Scott Snyder and published by DC Comics.
+The Absolute Universe (AU) is an imprint of American comic books published by DC Comics.
 The comics take place in a shared universe designated Alpha-World as part of the DC Comics multiverse, featuring reimagined and modernized versions of the company's superhero characters from the DC Universe.
+The line is overseen by writer Scott Snyder.

-The imprint is part of the DC All In initiative, debuting in the aftermath of the 2024 Absolute Power crossover event.
+The imprint is part of the DC All In initiative, debuting in the aftermath of the 2024 "Absolute Power" storyline.
 It was launched that year with the publication of the ongoing series Absolute Batman, Absolute Wonder Woman and Absolute Superman.

 Publication history

 The Absolute Universe (AU) is an all-new continuity separate from the DC Universe (DCU) overseen by Scott Snyder as part of the DC All In initiative.
+The existence of the new universe was first rumored in 2023 in relation to Snyder, before leaks emerged that it would be called the Absolute Universe as part of a wider program called DC All In.
+Several additional leaks occurred in the run-up to San Diego Comic-Con in July 2024 when it was officially announced by DC Comics.

 The AU began in October 2024 with the DC All-In Special.
 The first titles released in the AU are Absolute Batman by Snyder with Nick Dragotta, and Absolute Wonder Woman by Kelly Thompson and Hayden Sherman, which both started publication in October.
 A third title, Absolute Superman by Jason Aaron and Rafa Sandoval, debuted in November of the same year.
-Originally Rafael Albuquerque was set to illustrate Absolute Superman, but had to pull out of the project due to severe floods in his home country of Brazil, with Sandoval being brought onto the project in June 2024.
+Originally, Rafael Albuquerque was set to illustrate Absolute Superman, but had to pull out of the project due to severe floods in his home country of Brazil, with Sandoval being brought onto the project in June 2024.

 Three further titles were released in 2025: Absolute Flash by Jeff Lemire and Nick Robles, Absolute Martian Manhunter by Deniz Camp and Javier Rodríguez (both in March), and Absolute Green Lantern by Al Ewing and Jahnoy Lindsay in April.
-On 24 July 2025, Absolute Green Arrow by Pornsak Pichetshote and Rafael Albuquerque was announced.
-Another upcoming title in the Absolute Universe has been revealed at New York Comic Con 2025, Absolute Catwoman from Che Grayson, Scott Snyder and Bengal was announced with a release coming in 2026.
+Two additional titles, Absolute Green Arrow by Pornsak Pichetshote and Rafael Albuquerque, and Absolute Catwoman by Che Grayson, Scott Snyder, and Bengal are scheduled for release in 2026.
+Additionally, there will be a spin-off of Absolute Catwoman titled Absolute Cassandra Cain: The Shadow's Hand, written by Che Grayson.

+Additionally, the Absolute versions of Batman, Superman, and Wonder Woman appeared at the end of DC K.O. #3, a series that features Darkseid wishing to transform DC's Prime Earth following the creation of the Absolute Universe.